O WHAT CAN AIL THEE?: A HARRY POTTER FAN-FICTION STORY

 “No, I’m really dead…can’t you tell?” she jabbed in the midst of yawning.
 Then she squinted at him.
 “You…stayed.”

 He made no reaction whatsoever, almost refusing to acknowledge that she had even made the statement.
 Then she started to shiver again.
-The hospital wing got so cold overnight…
+The hospital wing had gotten terribly cold overnight…

 “Here,” he offered, picking up the sweater, and leaning forward to help her put it on.
 “You’d better…”